 Samoyeds are your friendly and gentle herding dogs from the arctic circle.
-They’re big and fluffy, but also one of the most cheerful dog breeds in the world.
-With their seemingly perpetual smile, Samoyeds are fantastic companions for kids.
+They’re big and fluffy, though also one of the most cheerful breeds in the world.
+But with their perpetual smile, you may be wondering whether Samoyeds are actually intelligent.

 There’s no denying that Samoyeds are great dogs, but why are they smart?
 You’ll be surprised to learn that there’s more to these dogs than just a goofy, cheerful dog.
-Let’s examine how we measure dog intelligence and what really makes the Samoyed a highly intelligent dog breed.
+Let’s examine how we measure dog IQ and what really makes Samoyeds smart.

 RECOMMENDED: 100 Smartest Dog Breeds